 Mr. b-A: Yes, yes, Joshua.
 Anyway, I will let them know that they are invited to dinner 2 days hence.
 Go inform your mother.
 Oh, one more thing, you must light the lamp in the window and answer the door.

 Dinah: (Responds meekly) Yes, Papa.
-(Dinah turns to leave the run and then runs back to her father’s side and kisses his cheek.)
+(Dinah turns to leave the room and then runs back to her father’s side and kisses his cheek.)

 Narrator: When the fateful day arrives Mr. ben-David and Joshua approach the ben-Abraham home and see a light in the window.